Stojanovic94/Exchange_Rate_Forecast/README.md

 # Exchange Rate Forecast
-Exchange Rate Forecast using an ARIMA (AutoRegressive Integrated Moving Average) model.
+Exchange Rate Forecast using forecasting models such as ARIMA, ETS, and FBProphet.

 ---
 ## Overview